YashhhCodesHere/YashhhCodesHere/README.md

 ## About Me

 Hello there!
-I'm Yash Kumar, a first-year B.Tech undergraduate student majoring in Computer Science and Engineering with a specialization in Artificial Intelligence and Machine Learning at Manipal University Jaipur.
+I'm Yash Kumar, a first-year B.Tech undergraduate student majoring in Computer Science and Engineering with a specialization in Artificial Intelligence and Machine Learning at Manipal University Jaipur (2023-27).

 😄 Pronouns: He/Him